paulruvolo/warmup_project_2017/README.md

 **Challenges:**

 It is difficult to make clean-looking teleoperation code that has many possible inputs (key presses from the user) and has many possible outputs (robot motions).
-A behvior that needs to check for so many possible states often becomes cluttered with unintuitive if-else statements, which we sort of fell trap to in this task.
+A behvior that needs to check for so many possible states often becomes cluttered with unintuitive if-else statements, which is a problem that we encountered when completeing this task.

-**Possible improvements:**
+**Possible improvement:**

 One improvement to this teleoperation code would be to make the key input only last for as long as the key is pressed.
 Currently, when you let go of the forward button, the robot still goes forward until the next command is given.
 We could change that such that when you let go of the forward button, the robot stops moving.